mozsearch/mozsearch/docs/aws.md

 ## Triggering indexing manually

 It's fairly easy to trigger an indexing job manually from your local computer.
-To do so, run the following from within the Vagrant VM:
+To do so, run the following from within the Python virtual environment:

 ```
 python infrastructure/aws/trigger_indexer.py \